Local clergy calling for a LeBron statue for Cleveland

 We reached out to the Cavaliers for comment but have not heard back.

-The ministers say they’re asking the city to get the ball rolling whether Lebron is in a Cav’s uniform or not next season.
+The ministers say they’re asking the city to get the ball rolling whether Lebron is in a Cavs' uniform or not next season.